imaik129/cs257/webapp/readme.txt

 - display x results: Adding pages to view more than top 50 results for search by artist and top 200 for songs and genres

+- Utilizing multiple templates: Plan on making playlists and their inventory a separate template along with data visualizer